openvinotoolkit/model_server/README.md

     └── mapping_config.json
 ```

-In above scenario server will detect only version 1 of model1.
+In above scenario, server will detect only version `1` of `model1`.
-Version 2 directory does not contain valid OpenVINO model files, so it won't
+Directory `2` does not contain valid OpenVINO model files, so it won't
-be detected as a valid version.
+be detected as a valid model version.
-For model2, files look okay, but they are not in version directory, so to
+For `model2`, there are correct files, but they are not in numerical directory.
-server it looks like model2 does not have any versions at all.

-Models objects, if initiated correctly, exist on the server and it's
-`model_paths` are scanned from time to time.
-If
-version appears/becomes valid and matches version policy, server will try to load
-and serve it.
-If version disappears or gets invalid in the storage, it gets
-unloaded in the server.

-If model object doesn't get initiated due to accessing `model_path` fail on
-server start, it
- will not exist on the server and it's `model_path` won't be monitored.
-In
- case of ALL provided models initiations fail, server has nothing to serve
- and will stop.

-If detected model version cannot be loaded it can mean that:
+The server will not detect any version in `model2`.

+When new model version is detected, the server will start loading the model files
+and start serving new model version.
+The operation might fail for the following reasons:
-- there is a problem with accessing model files (i. e. due to network issues
+- there is a problem with accessing model files (i. e. due to network connectivity issues
-for remote storage)
+to the  remote storage or insufficient permissions)
 - model files are malformed and inference engine could not get created
-- model files require custom CPU extension.
+- model files require custom CPU extension

-In both situations you can get more information in server logs or by
+In all those situations, the root cause is reported in the server logs or in the response from a call
-requesting model versions statuses.
+to GetModelStatus function.

-Not loaded version will not be served and will report status
+Detected but not loaded model version will not be served and will report status
-`LOADING` with error message: "Error occurred while loading version".
+`LOADING` with error message: `Error occurred while loading version`.
-When model files gets accessible or fixed, server will try to
+When model files becomes accessible or fixed, server will try to
-load it on the next update and eventually it's status will change to
+load them again on the next [version update](docs/docker_container.md#updating-model-versions)
-`AVAILABLE`, which means it's being served.
+attempt.

+At startup, the server will enable gRPC and REST API endpoint, after all configured models and detected model versions
+are loaded successfully (in AVAILABLE state).

+The server will fail to start if it can not list the content of configured model paths.

 ### Client request issues